ishmilan2/ishmilan.github.io/en/blog/_posts/15-09-23-how-to-install-youtrack-6.5-on-ubuntu-14.04.md

 sudo apt-get install openjdk-7-jre
 ```

-To confirm the instalation was completed successfully using the following command:
+To confirm the installation was completed successfully using the following command:

 ```
 java -version